DiamondGotCat/NextDrop/README.md

 - `--port <port>`: Port on which the receiver is listening (default is `4321`).
 - `<file_path>`: Path to the file you want to send.
 - `--threads <num_threads>`: Number of threads to use (default is `1`).
-- `--compress`: Optional flag to compress the file before sending.
+- `--compress`: Optional flag to compress the file before sending.[^1]

+[^1]: The `—compress` flag is an optional parameter that allows you to compress the file before sending it.
+However, it’s important to note that this option may slow down the transmission process, especially for larger files.

 #### Example